traderjoe-xyz/rocket-joe/certora/reports/LaunchEventReport.md

 ### High level rules

-- pair balance of this == pair balance of issuer + Σ pair balance of user  == lpSupply == pair.totalSupply        // @AK - changed, need double check
+- pair balance of this == pair balance of issuer + Σ possible(unwithdrawn) pair balance of user     // @AK - changed, need double check
 - token balance of this == tokenReserve + tokenIncentivesBalance // @AK - I don't agree: == token balance of issuer + Σ token balance of user.
 Users have nothing. changed, need double check
 - additivity of deposit:   deposit(a);  deposit(b)  has same effect as deposit(a+b)
 - additivity of withdraw:  withdraw(a); withdraw(b) has same effect as withdraw(a+b)